UNSW-CEEM/nempy/docs/source/intro.rst

 -----------
 Nempy is designed to have a high degree of flexibility, it can be used to implement very simple merit order dispatch models, highly detailed models that seek to re-create the real world dispatch procedure, or a model at the many levels of intermediate complexity.
-A set of `examples1`_ demonstrating this flexibility are available.
+A set of ref:`examples, <examples1>` demonstrating this flexibility are available.
 Most inputs are passed to nempy as pandas DataFrame objects, which means Nempy can easily source inputs from other python code, SQL databases, CSVs and other formats supported by the pandas' interface.